 - a.
 The Delaware tax liability; - b.
-The tax liability due and paid, after the application of all credits (example: tax forgiveness credit, earned income credit, poverty level credit), to the other state (not including amounts paid on your state return to local jurisdictions).
+The tax liability due and paid, after the application of all credits (example: tax forgiveness credit, earned income credit, poverty level credit), to the other state (this does not include amounts paid to local jurisdictions).
 The amount due and paid is not the amount on your W-2; or - c.
 The amount computed by multiplying the Delaware tax by a fraction, the numerator of which is your adjusted gross income from sources in the other state and the denominator of which is your Delaware Adjusted Gross Income (Line 1).